DimensionDweller/VAE_Implimentation/README.md

 )
 ```

-This architecture was chosen because CNNs are particularly good at handling image data, and the use of transposed convolutions allows the model to generate images that preserve spatial information from the latent space.
+This architecture works well because CNNs are particularly good at handling image data, and the use of transposed convolutions allows the model to generate images that preserve spatial information from the latent space.
 The use of the LeakyReLU activation function helps to mitigate the vanishing gradients problem during training.

 ### Loss Function